 ™ & © 2021 Cable News Network, Inc., to WarnerMedia Company.
 All rights reserved.

-We would like to thank the author of this post for this remarkable content
+We would like to say thanks to the author of this article for this outstanding content

-From the X Factor to the Latin Grammys, this was Farina’s rise in the urban genre – KYMA
+From the X Factor to the Latin Grammys, this was Farina’s rise in the urban genre – KESQ